gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 The mod on this page will be updated to match the Europe 1100 version on Steam.
 Other versions can be found on Nexus Mods https://www.nexusmods.com/mountandblade2bannerlord/mods/6277.

+Update 1.1

+- 2 new kigdoms and cultures
+- critical bugfix occurring during the rebellion of mod cultures
+- many other changes

 This mod has two purposes:

 1. recreate Eastern Europe for mod Europa 1100